 For example, with Sorc’d, you can collect snippets from all Caribbean food articles that you find online.
 Then, from there, collaborate with your marketing team to see which articles had the most engaged readers and what type of information they provided.
 If you find recipes that do well, all you have to do from there is find out what type of recipes your business can provide that fill in a gap.
 Once you find your ideal niche, you can start writing.

 Formatting & Editing

 You’ve created a piece of content.
 Fantastic!
 Now what?

 Too often, we run across content that has an interesting premise but is written poorly.
 No matter how valuable your topic, your audience won’t enjoy it if they have trouble reading it.
 This is where a tool such as Grammarly or an editing/writing freelancer can come in handy.
 The more easily digestible your content, the more likely it will provide you with the results you want.
 This is a vital step that takes time and patience.

 Don’t let common grammatical and spelling mistakes or poor formatting keep your content from being read.
 A little bit of time and effort can make the difference between a blog that gets 1,000 reads and one that gets 100.

-The final step to content marketing is the marketing piece.
+The final step in content marketing is the marketing piece.
 Unless you already have a large and engaged audience, your content will be worthless until you get it in front of your audience.
-To do this, you need to distribute your well-written content across appropriate marketing channels from social media to landing pages, Google ads, emails, and more.
+To do this, you need to distribute your well-written content across appropriate marketing channels, from social media to landing pages, Google ads, emails, and more.